 What Will I Learn in a CPR Course?

-Participants that enrol in a CPR course in Kelowna will learn about the following topics:
+Participants that enroll in a CPR course in Kelowna will learn about the following topics:

 - Scene Assessment